byronwolfman/nomad-playground/README.md

 1. `job-files/migration.nomad` uses the batch scheduler to run a single job that, when complete, does not reschedule itself.
 Unlike the web and poller jobspec files, this one does not attempt to restart itself if it fails.
 1. `job-files/cron.nomad` uses the `periodic` stanza to fire off batch jobs at regularly-scheduled intervals.
 Periodic jobs are interesting because they are jobs that _create other jobs;_ if this seems confusing, try invoking `nomad job status` after a few minutes.
 Nomad will attempt to restart a crashed cron job multiple times, but it will eventually give up.

 Much of Nomad's behaviour towards misbehaving processes (including the actions described above) are modifiable, which is what this playground is all about!
+Guided labs are provided in the [labs](https://github.com/byronwolfman/nomad-playground/tree/master/labs) directory but may be ignored in favour of freeform experimentation too.

 ### Variants